 As $\mathfrak{so}(1, 4)$-modules, $\mathfrak{X}(dS^{4})$ (the space of smooth vector fields on $dS^{4}$) and $\Omega^{3}(dS^{4})$ are isomorphic to $\Omega^{1}(dS^{4})$.
 Hence the structures of these three spaces are totally similar.

 If $\Omega^{1}(dS^{4})_{\infty} = 0$, the smooth solution of the Maxwell equations can be directly determined by the smooth electric/magnetic 4-current(s), without neither initial nor boundary conditions.
-This is as shown in eqs.~(\ref{eq:J-A:e}) and (\ref{eq:J-A:m}).
+This is as shown in eqs.(\ref{eq:J-A:e}) and (\ref{eq:J-A:m}).
 An important consequence is that, on $dS^{4}$, there is no smooth source-free electromagnetic fields.

 Perhaps one would argue that there might be pointed (electric or magnetic) charges so that its electromagnetic fields are still source-free off the position of the charges.
-Such electromagnetic fields, if exist, is no longer smooth everywhere in the spacetime; and, more importantly, such electromagnetic fields are not source-free, strictly speaking.
+However, such electromagnetic fields, if exist, is no longer smooth everywhere in the spacetime; and, more importantly, such electromagnetic fields are not source-free, strictly speaking.
 This problem will be left to discuss in other papers.